-4.8 The table below shows the condition of other environmental designations in North Norfolk at 2006.
-It has not been possible to update the information since then but the Biodiversity Partnership are producing a State of the Environment report in April 2011 which will contain valuable information on certain species, habitats and sites.
-Figures will be included in next years Monitoring report.
+4.7 The next table below shows the condition of other environmental designations in North Norfolk at 2006.
+It has not been possible to update the information since then (except SSSIs which has been updated in 2011).
+New data for SAC sites, SPA sites and Ramsar sites is currently available but cannot currently be broken down to cover just North Norfolk.